open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 conceptually, that any Timeseries created from the Protocol must have one originating source of truth.
 In practical terms, this implies the following:

 - All metric data streams produce by OTel SDKs must by globally uniquely produced and free from duplicates.
+All metric data streams can be uniquely identified in some way.
 - Aggregations of metric streams must only be written from a single logical source.
   __Note: This implies aggregated metric streams must reach one destination__.

 In systems, there is the possibility of multiple writers sending data for the same metric stream (duplication).
+For example, if an SDK implementation fails to find uniquely identifying Resource attributes for a component, then all instances of that component could be reporting metrics as if they are from the same resource.
+In this case, metrics will be reported at inconsistent time intervals.
+For metrics like cumulative sums, this could cause issues where pairs of points appear to reset the cumulative sum leading to unusable metrics.

-This is considered an error state, or misbehaving system.
+Multiple writers for a metric stream is considered an error state, or misbehaving system.
 Receivers SHOULD presume a single writer was intended and eliminate overlap / deduplicate.